willicoelho/amazon-books-dashboard/README.md

 # Amazon Books Dashboard

 A Streamlit dashboard for exploring and analyzing Amazon's Top-100 Trending Books dataset.
-This interactive application allows users to filter books by various criteria and visualize trends in book publishing, pricing, and ratings.
+This interactive application allows users to filter books by various criteria and visualize trends in book publishing, pricing, and ratings.\
+\
+You can see it on: https://amazon-books-dashboard.streamlit.app
 ## Features

 - **Interactive Filters**: Filter books by title, genre, price range, publication year, and rating